-SDCB providers must meet all Federal and State requirements for home- and community-based providers.
-In order to be an authorized provider for SDCB, and receive payment for delivered services, the potential provider must complete and sign an employee agreement or vendor agreement and provide all required credentialing documents.
-The potential provider's credentials must be verified by the member/EOR and the FMA.
+SDCB providers must meet all Federal and State requirements for home and community-based providers.
+In order to- be an authorized provider for SDCB, and receive payment for delivered services, the potential provider must complete and sign an employee agreement or vendor agreement and provide all required credentialing documents.
+The potential provider's credentials must be verified by the member/eol and the FMA.

-General qualifications for SDCB individual employees, independent providers, including non-licensed homemaker/companion workers and provider agencies who are employed by a SDCB member/EOR to provide direct services:
+General qualifications for SDCB individual employees, independent providers, including non_licensed homemaker/companion workers and provider agencies who are employed by a SDCB member//EOR to provide direct services:

-- Be at least 18 years of age; - Be qualified to perform the service and demonstrate capacity to perform required tasks; - Be able to communicate successfully with the SDCB member; - Pass a nationwide caregiver criminal history screening pursuant to NMSA 1978, Section 29-17-2 et seq. and 7.1.9 NMAC and an abuse registry screen pursuant to NMSA 1978, Section 27-7a-1 et seq. and 8.11.6 NMAC and the National Sex Offender Registry; - Complete training on critical incident, abuse, neglect, and exploitation reporting; - Complete member specific training; the evaluation of training needs is determined by the member or his/her legal representative; the member is also responsible for providing and arranging for employee training and supervising employee performance; training expenses for paid employees cannot be paid for with the SDCB member's annual budget; - Meet any other service specific qualifications, as specified in the SDCB rules (8.308.12 NMAC); and
+- Be at least 18 years of age; - Be qualified to perform the service and demonstrate capacity to perform required tasks; - Be able to communicate successfully with the SDCB memberMember; - Pass a nationwide caregiver criminal history screening pursuant to NMSA 1978, Section 29172 et seq. and 7.1.9 NMAC and an abuse registry screen pursuant to NMSA 1978, Section 277a1 et seq. and 8.11.6 NMAC and the National Sex Offender Registry; - Complete training on critical incident, abuse, neglect, and exploitation reporting;